-Access arrangements regarding construction work over and in the vicinity of the railway line would be agreed between VicRoads and the Australian Rail Track Corporation.
+Access arrangements regarding construction work over and in the vicinity of the railway line would be agreed between VicRoads and VicTrack.
 This agreement would identify when construction activities can occur, which would predominantly be between train movements (which are not frequent) or after hours.
 Although unlikely, it is possible that operation of passenger trains could be suspended for a short period to allow construction work to occur.
+In this case, a bus service could temporarily replace passenger train services for the construction period.

-6.12 Noise Attenuation
+6.13 Noise Attenuation